rcpch/epilepsy12-server/documentation/docs/development/key-performance-indicators.md

 | 9e | SUDEP | Percentage of children and young people with epilepsy with evidence of discussion regarding SUDEP. |
 | 9f | Service contact details | Percentage of children and young people with epilepsy with evidence of being given service contact details. |

+Each query for each KPI is stored in a separate file within the `/common_view_functions/calculate_kpi_functions/` folder.
+The comment text at the head of each function documents the parameters of each query, the numerator and denominator.

 ## Scoring

 Key performance indicators have 4 states: